I have a hard time walking away from a sale.

 In fear of a broken foot; Kevin’s words, not mine, he asked me to do something about our banana problem.
 Preferably something that involved chocolate… because we have a chocolate problem too I guess?
 Eh, nothing a little flour and sugar can’t fix, right?

 I resisted the urge to make these cake bars with eggs despite my recent obsession with them.
 I’ve received requests to post egg-free, dairy-free, gluten-free baked goods more often, so thought I’d attempt to solve my banana problem and try to make the recipe as allergen-free as possible.

 The result?
 Rich and delicious banana cake fit for (hopefully) everyone!

-- 2 tbsp chia seed, ground + 7 tbsp water
+- 2 tablespoon chia seed, ground + 7 tablespoon water

 - ½ cup extra virgin coconut oil, softened

 - 2 vanilla beans, ½ teaspoon vanilla paste or 1 teaspoon pure vanilla extract